 Plaintiffs seek extraordinary relief.
 None is warranted.
-The provisions of Florida's election code that Plaintiffs challenge will not affect them until September 30, 2023.
+The provision of Florida's election code that Plaintiffs challenge will not affect them until September 30, 2023.
 Till then, much of the dispute must shift to Florida's rulemaking process.
-Rulemaking will flesh out definitional issues (resolving many of Plaintiffs' concerns about vagueness and overbreadth), provide greater clarity about the information Plaintiffs may keep (such as public information), provide forms (for the receipts Plaintiffs must provide to voters), and otherwise crystalize the issues in dispute.
+Rulemaking will flesh out definitional issues (resolving many of Plaintiffs' concerns about vagueness and overbreadth) and otherwise crystalize the issues in dispute.
 Allowing this process to run its course would also further foundational principles of comity and federalism.

 Comity and federalism aside, Plaintiffs are not entitled to the relief they seek.
-The provisions they challenge concern third-party voter registration organizations ("3PVROs").
+The provision they challenge concerns third-party voter registration organizations ("3PVROs").
 3PVROs remain the source of endless complaints.
 Regulating them makes sense.
 As does trying different policy approaches to see what works.

 The Florida Legislature gets to choose the policies.
 There's nothing extraordinary about that.
 The U.S. and Florida Constitutions entrust the Florida Legislature with authority to make such changes.
 See U.S. Const. art I., § 4; Fla.
 Const. art.
 III, § 1; Fla.
 Const. art.
 VI, § 1.
 The Florida Legislature exercised its prerogative in passing Senate Bill 7050 ("SB 7050"), which the Governor signed into law.
-See Ch.
-2023-120, Laws of Florida ("2023 Law").
+See Chapter 2023-120, Laws of Florida ("2023 Law").
 This Court should now decline Plaintiffs' invitation to upend the measured policy changes.
 It should deny the motion for preliminary injunction.